GioF71/upmpdcli-docker/README.md

 ## News (newest first)

+### Support for the updated qobuz authentication method

+The former authentication method, based on username and password, doesn't work anymore.
+So the variables `QOBUZ_USERNAME` and `QOBUZ_PASSWORD` have been removed.
+By setting `QOBUZ_ENABLE` to `yes`, the initialization script will set the `qobuzuser` configuration key to `qobuz` just to enable the mediaserver.
+You will need to run the `qobuz-init-auth.py` script from inside the container, as mentioned in the [Qobuz example configuration](./doc/example-configurations.md#qobuz).

 ### Download variables deprecated

 We can now avoid to download plugin at runtime.
 Just use updated master/edge images (see below).